2009 WK-League

 The 2009 WK League was the inaugural season of the WK League, the South Korean women's football league.
 It began on 20 April 2009 with the first matches of the regular season and ended on 16 November 2009 with the return leg of the Championship Final.
 The slogan of the 2009 season was "Beautiful Football".

-A total of six teams competed in the 2009 season, playing each other four times during the regular season for a total of twenty matches per team.
+A total of six teams competed in the 2009 season, playing each other four times during the regular season for a total of 20 matches per team.
+Daekyo Kangaroos won the two-legged final 2–0 to become the inaugural champions.